Welcome to the Datatron 205 and 220 Blog

 The emulator uses about 80% of an Intel 3.3GHz i3-2120 core when running under Windows 7 in the Firefox 61.0 browser and compiling a non-trivial program.
 It uses about 60% of a core when executing a program doing no I/O. Most of that processor use is devoted to browser overhead (garbage collection, rendering updates to the control panels and peripheral device displays, etc.), not to emulating 220 instructions, which requires only about 5% of a core.
 CPU utilization in Google Chrome 68.0 is about 30% less.
 In any case, the emulator's performance does not appear to be limited by its host environment.

 It is entirely possible that the emulator is not regulating its performance correctly and running slower than a real 220, but there is a contradictory report to consider.
 In a 1960 letter [14] to the Communications of the ACM, Bob Barton briefly described BALGOL (calling it a "nameless compiler") and stated, "1.
 Compiling Rate: Averages 500 single-address instructions per minute."
 In the retro-220 emulator, I am seeing instructions generated at rates of 600-700 per minute, compiling the same programs where cards are being read at only 80-100 CPM.
-So Barton gives us a report of compiler performance that is lower than that observed in emulator.
+So Barton gives us a report of compiler performance that is lower than that observed in the emulator.

 From this, I conclude that the claim of compiling at card-reader or line-printer speed is somewhat overstated.
 This should take nothing away from the compiler's performance, which for its time was remarkable, especially considering the intrinsic speed of the 220.